Asymptotic confidence bands for the histogram regression estimator: Histogram estimator and confidence bands

-We are not aware of any other confidence band result in the literature for the histogram estimator in the multivariate or univariate regression case.
-However, the structure of the histogram with fixed deterministic cells might imply that the difference in the proof from the univariate to the multivariate case is minor.
-The first result for the histogram by \citet{Smirnov1950} studies univariate density estimation.
-In addition to the different estimation problem, this result differs from our result in another crucial aspect.
-The asymptotic bands rely on an extreme value distribution that is independent of $\delta$.
-Instead our result provides bands with explicit dependence on $\delta$.
-Thus, the knowledge of the limit distribution is not necessary, and the accuracy of the bands does not depend on the rate of convergence to that limit distribution.
+In contrast to the corollary Theorem~\ref{thm:CB histo} provides bands with explicit dependence on $\Delta$, and the accuracy of the bands does not depend on the rate of convergence to that limit distribution.
+Indeed, the approximation accuracy of $\tilde c_\Delta(\beta)$ increases only slowly in the number of cells $\Delta$ and consistently overestimates $c_\Delta(\beta)$ as shown in Figure~\ref{fig:quantiles}.
 Applying an approximation by the maximum of Gaussian random variables instead of a limit distribution is also suggested by \cite{Kreiss-etal} for confidence bands for the spectral density in time series analysis.